-Low frequency eigenvectors are i small.
-High frequency eigenvectors are for $i \approx n$ .
+Low frequency eigenvectors are obtained for small i.
+High frequency eigenvectors are for $i \approx n$.
 Whether an eigenvalue is low frequent or not depends on the mesh size h (and consequently on n).
 This means:

-- High frequency errors with i > n/2 are damped quickly with Richardson; - Low frequency errors with $i \le i/2$ are damped slowly with Richardson.
+- High frequency errors with i > n/2 are damped quickly with Richardson; - Low frequency errors with $i \leq i/2$ are damped slowly with Richardson.